 In a little more than a decade, Bridgewater Bank of Bloomington, Minnesota, has grown from a newly formed entity to an institution that recently surpassed $1 billion in assets.
 As the company’s website asserts, “You don’t have to be old to have a solid foundation.”

-In this article, we’ll explore how Bridgewater Bank was able to shed its dependency on paper and realize new efficiencies.
+In this case study, we’ll explore how Bridgewater Bank was able to shed its dependency on paper and realize new efficiencies.

 Space Constraints, Risk, and Efficiency